-Take these actions immediately while waiting with an affected person for medical help:
+Take these actions immediately while waiting for medical help:

 - Loosen tight clothing and cover the person with a blanket.
-Don't give anything to drink.
+Don't give him or her anything to drink.

-- Turn the person on his or her side to prevent choking if there's vomiting or bleeding from the mouth.
+- Turn the person on a side to prevent choking if he or she is vomiting or bleeding from the mouth.

-- Begin CPR if there are no signs of circulation, such as breathing, coughing or movement.
+- Begin CPR if the person shows no signs of circulation, such as breathing, coughing or movement.